skirsten/hacky-easter-2016/README.md

 Challenge 6:
 ------------

-Klick on each elevator button and it will redirect you to `challenge06.html?floor={floornumber}` except button 13 wich will bring you to `challenge06.html?sybbe=punatrzr`.
+Klick on each elevator button and it will redirect you to `challenge06.html?floor={floornumber}` except button 13 which will bring you to `challenge06.html?sybbe=punatrzr`.
 `sybbe` is rot13 of `floor` and `punatrzr` is rot13 of `changeme`.

 We expect floor thirteen so rot13 of `thirteen` is `guvegrra`.